Bachelor of Accounting

 Overview

 Are you interested in expanding your international career opportunities?
-Then the Bachelor of Accounting is an excellent step towards becoming a professionally certified accountant, financial advisor, or analyst, all of which are in high demand globally.
+The Bachelor of Accounting is an excellent step towards becoming a professionally certified accountant, financial advisor, or analyst- all careers in high demand internationally.
+These roles are important stepping stones for advancing to Chief Financial Officer and other executive positions.

-Accounting is the backbone of all business, and the program is your ticket to a dynamic career that can help you make a real impact on the world.
-Those with an accounting background use their expertise to consult and inform key business decisions, in everything from financial planning and analysis to social and environmental perspectives, to identifying fraud.
-This program is designed to help you succeed in today's fast-paced and ever-changing business landscape, while also positively affecting your community and society.
+Accounting is the backbone of all business and the program is designed to help you succeed in today's fast-paced and ever-changing business landscape, while also positively affecting your community and society.

-RMIT is one of the very first universities in Vietnam that entirely teaches the International Financial Reporting Standards (IFRS), which by 2025 will be a national compulsory for State Owned Enterprises, listed companies and large-scale unlisted public companies.
-The program is also accredited by leading professional accounting organisations, including CPA Australia, CAANZ, ACCA, and CIMA, which provides greater recognition, credibility, and chances for senior roles along your career pathway, both in Vietnam and overseas.
+The program also is accredited by leading professional accounting organisations such as CPA Australia, CAANZ, ACCA, and CIMA, which provides greater recognition, credibility, and opportunities for senior roles in your career progression, both within Vietnam and internationally.

 Program structure